Heroku Connect Diagnostics

 Check: Binary Fields

-Binary fields aren’t supported by Heroku Connect, and may not behave as you expect.
+Binary fields aren’t supported by Heroku Connect, and don’t behave as you expect.

 Read more: Base64 binary fields

 Check: Calculated Fields

-Calculated fields aren’t supported by Heroku Connect, and may not behave as you expect.
+Calculated fields aren’t supported by Heroku Connect, and don’t behave as you expect.

 Check: Number of Fields

 When Heroku Connect pulls data from Salesforce, it reads in the entire record at once.
-When a lot of fields are mapped, this can severely degrade performance.
+Mapping a large number of fields can severely degrade performance.
+We recommend keeping the number of mapped fields to be less than 100 fields per object.

 Check: Required Fields

 There are a number of fields required for Heroku Connect to properly insert data from Postgres into Salesforce.
-If you have failed to map any of the required fields in Heroku Connect, you’ll need to ensure they’re being populated in Salesforce, for example by using a “before insert” trigger in Apex code.
+If you’ve failed to map any of the required fields in Heroku Connect, you must ensure they’re being populated in Salesforce, for example by using a “before insert” trigger in Apex code.

-When writing from Postgres to Salesforce, a unique-identier is required to ensure that data can be matched correctly between the two systems.
+When writing from Postgres to Salesforce, a unique-identifier is required to ensure that data can be matched correctly between the two systems.
 A unique identifier must be defined as a unique external ID field in Salesforce.

 Read more: Unique identifier